nayemmajhar/corona-bd-map/README.md

 # corona bd map
-A detail graphical overview of corona infection situation in Bangladesh.
+A graphical overview of corona infection situation in Bangladesh.